School Direct Courses accredited by the Leicester and Leicestershire SCITT

 Abbey Primary Community School Leicester Teaching School Alliance (LeTS)

-Christ the King RC School (a faith school alliance of Roman Catholic and Church of England Schools)
+Leicestershire Catholic Teaching School Alliance (a faith school alliance of Roman Catholic and Church of England Schools)

 Many SCITT and School Direct trainees gain employment in partnership schools across the SCITT and the School Direct alliances.
 Employment figures have been 100% for SCITT and SCITT School Direct trainees seeking employment for the last three years.